noahehall/nodeproto/README.md

 <details>
   <summary>cmd reference</summary>

-- any pkg.json.script prefixed `repo:` or `proto` should only be modified in `root/package.json` file and synced with child packages via `pnpm proto repo:jsync`
+- any pkg.json.script prefixed `repo:` or `proto` should only be modified in `root/package.json` file and synced with child packages via `pnpm proto:script repo:jsync`
   - except `shared|configproto|testproto` as these are dependencies of `jsync`
     - TODO: ^ automate that